Podcasting goes primetime

 The Guardian profile Pod Save America.
 Data: the show “now reaches 1.5m Americans per episode”.

 A press release announcing The Ripple Effect, which goes live on February 14th - a podcast focusing on the not for profit and social enterprise sector.

 Podcast directory Listen Notes adds a feature called Listen Later, a way to add podcast episodes to a list to listen later on any player (or the web).

 Feature - our site search also searches through podcasts, thanks to Listen Notes

 Thankyou to new sponsors Adopter Media, adswizz and podrover.
-You can become a supporter too.

 << At CES, voice and iHeartMedia gets added to everything